pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/_index.md

 $ pulumi up
 ```

-This command evaluates your program and determines the resource updates to make.
-First, a preview is shown that outlines the changes that will be made when you run the update:
+This command evaluates the program and determines what resources need updates.
+A preview is shown that outlines the changes that will be made when you run the update:

 ```
 Previewing update (dev):